dfelinto/blender-manual/manual/modeling/curves/editing/control_points.rst

 .. reference::

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Curve --> Control Points --> Recalculate Handles`
+   :Menu:      :menuselection:`Control Points --> Recalculate Handles`
    :Shortcut:  :kbd:`Shift-N`

 The *Recalculate Handles* operator rotates the selected control point's handle to be tangential to the curve.